gianni-rosato/svt-av1-psy/Docs/Appendix-Open-Loop-Motion-Estimation.md

 ### Hierarchical Motion Estimation (HME)

 Hierarchical Motion Estimation (HME) takes as input an enhanced input picture and reference picture and produces a search center for each SB, to be searched at ME.
+The enhanced input picture is the temporally filtered source picture.
 The HME consists of up to three stages: a one-sixteenth resolution Level-0 full search, a one-quarter resolution Level-1 refinement search, and a base-resolution
 Level-2 refinement search as depicted in Figure 2.
 In addition, the total search area is subdivided into N-search areas, where each of the Level-0, Level-1, and Level-2 searches are performed independently to produce N-search centers.
 Of the N-search centers, one search center is finally selected.
 Having multiple